projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       is mounted under ``/boot`` by default
-      The Clear Linux project releases updates often, sometimes twice a day, so make note of the specific kernel versions (*iot-lts2018 and *iot-lts2018-sos*) listed on your system, as you will need them later.
+      The Clear Linux project releases updates often, sometimes twice a day, so make note of the specific kernel versions (*iot-lts2018) listed on your system, as you will need them later.

    .. note::
       The EFI System Partition (ESP) may be different based on your hardware.